lsst/rtn-037/index.rst

 - **Scheduler viewer**, showing figures that help observatory staff and others understand the scheduler state and behavior when it is active.
 - **Night summary dashboard**, providing figures that summarizes the previous night.
 This might be implemented as an element of a different system or display whose scope extends beyond the scheduler itself. **FIXME: look into how the general purpose night summary will be implemented**
 - **Survey progress and survey performance dashboard**, providing figures that summarizes the survey progress, current state of the survey, and performance of the scheduler.

+Dashboards may not necessarily create figures using the figure generators, but may call individual elements of the figure generation pipeline directly.
+In particular, when multiple figures in the same dashboard require the same data set, the initial components of the figure generation pipeline (collection, munging, computation) should only be called once, and the result of this sub-pipeline fed into multiple plotting components.

 Simulation and schedular instance archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^